confluentinc/cp-ansible/VARIABLES.md

 ### schema_registry_group

-Only use to customize Linux Group Schema Registry Service user belongs to.
-Default group is confluent
+Set this variable to customize the Linux Group that the Schema Registry Service user belongs to.
+Default group is confluent.

 Default:  "{{schema_registry_default_group}}"